The Light (2025 film)

 The Light (Das Licht) is a 2025 drama film written and directed by Tom Tykwer and starring Lars Eidinger and Nicolette Krebitz.
 The film depicts the everyday life of a middle-class family in a world that has become unstable.
 The German-French co-production also have Elke Biesendorfer, Julius Gause and Elyas Eldridge in pivotal roles.
 The film premiered at the 75th Berlin International Film Festival in Special Gala section on 13 February 2025.
-It will be released on 20 March 2025 in German theatres by X Verleih.
+It was released on 20 March 2025 in German theatres by X Verleih.

 Synopsis

 Tim and Milena share a household with their twins, Frieda and Jon, along with Milena's son, Dio.
 Living under one roof, the family exists more as individuals than as a family, bound by little more than circumstance.
 Their fragile life is disrupted when Farrah, a mysterious housekeeper from Syria, enters their lives.
 Her presence challenges the Engels in unexpected ways, uncovering long-buried emotions and hidden truths.
 However, Farrah has her own secret agenda, one that promises to reshape the family's existence forever.